The Rubin Report

 The Rubin Report is a conservative political news talk show hosted by Dave Rubin, airing on BlazeTV and YouTube.
-The full audio of each episode is additionally available for download as a podcast.
 In the show, Rubin interviews authors, activists, journalists, comedians, actors, and professors.

-As of March 2021, The Rubin Report YouTube channel had more than 340 million views.

 History

 Dave Rubin left The Six Pack radio show on Sirius XM Satellite Radio in New York City in 2013 to launch a political talk show called The Rubin Report in Los Angeles, California.
 His show was originally syndicated on The Young Turks Network, where he was also a frequent stand-in host and commentator.
 In 2014 he began to have a fall-out with The Young Turks after they began criticizing Sam Harris and Bill Maher after Maher and Harris had gotten into a tense exchange with Ben Affleck about the relation between terrorism and Islamic doctrine.

 On October 23, 2014 Sam Harris sat down for three hours of debate with Cenk Uygur, the founder of The Young Turks.
 Rubin described some of his frustrations with that exchange as follows: "The way he (Uygur) became the leader of the group just relentlessly lying about Sam, and then to sit there for three hours with the guy and just double down on every lie—it showed just such a flaw in character."
 Rubin subsequently left The Young Turks in March 2015.
 Harris was the guest on the first full-length episode of The Rubin Report in September 2015.

 In 2015, the show briefly moved to RYOT News.
 In August 2015, Larry King's Ora TV picked up the show which debuted on September 9, 2015.
 The Rubin Report became the network's third political commentary show alongside PoliticKING with Larry King and Jesse Ventura's Off the Grid.

 On June 13, 2016, Rubin announced in a YouTube video he and his crew were leaving Ora TV and founding his own independent production company to continue The Rubin Report on YouTube.

 In May 2018, The Rubin Report received funds of more than $30,000 per month on Patreon.

 In 2019, The Rubin Report became available on BlazeTV, a conservative subscription video service run by Glenn Beck.

 In 2020, Rubin moved the site to Locals, a crowdfunding platform he cofounded.

 The show is partially funded by George Mason University's Institute for Humane Studies.